Close Cookie Preference Manager

 Dive into our actionable guide to measuring your business's carbon footprint.
 From understanding reporting requirements to choosing the right tools, we'll lead you through every step.

-Step 2: Decide how to calculate your carbon emissions
+Step 2: Choose how you'll calculate your carbon emissions

+• Online calculation tools: From basic Excel sheets to advanced software, like Cogo’s Carbon Manager, digital tools can automate calculations, streamline data collection, and generate reports that align with global standard.
 There's a tool out there for every need and budget, but, remember that each tool comes with its own calculation methodology.
-So, before committing to one, make sure it aligns with your reporting requirements.
+So, before committing to one, you need to make sure it aligns with your reporting requirements.

 Step 3: Organise your data